ivosu/cbf_ical/README.md

 ## Usage
 This app provides two main routes:\
 * `/cbf/find_team` with params `year` and `name`, returning phase ids and team ids of specific team for given year.
 Right now only (case-insensitive) exact match is used.
+This can also take a lot of time, so you might need to set higher timeout limit on your server.

 * `/cbf/ical/<phase_id>/<team_id>` returning the icalendar with match schedule itself.
 This is two optional arguments - `use-emoji` defining whether a basketball emoji (🏀) is used in the event name <sup>2</sup> (default is true), and `calendar-name` for specifying